nnance/raml-2-example/README.md

 # raml-2-example
-Example TypeScript project that uses the RAML 2 parser.
+Example TypeScript project that uses the RAML 2 parser in TypeScript.